taolson/Admiran/doc/Language.md

 ### Lists

-Lists are a builtin recursive data type in Miranda2, with two constructors: `[]` and `:`.  `[]` is the empty list, and `:` is an infix constructor appending a value to the front of an existing list.
+Lists are a builtin recursive data type in Miranda2, with two constructors: `[]` and `:`.  `[]` is the empty list, and `:` is an infix constructor appending a value to the head of an existing list.
-Terms in a list expression must all have the same type; otherwise it is a type error.

 A List expression is a comma-separated list of expressions within square brackets, e.g.